-Learn How to Design a Rainwater Harvesting System
+How to Design a Rainwater Harvesting System

 Rainwater harvesting systems can be as simple as a rain barrel for garden irrigation at the end of a downspout, or as complex as a domestic potable system or multiple end-use systems at a large corporate campus.

-Basic Rule For Sizing
+Basic Rule for Sizing

 The basic rule for sizing any rainwater harvesting system is that the volume of water that can be captured and stored (the supply) must equal or exceed the volume of water used (the demand).

 The variables of rainfall and water demand determine the relationship between required catchment area and storage capacity.
-In some cases, it may be necessary to increase catchment surface area by addition to capturing enough rainwater to meet demand.
+In some cases, it may be necessary to increase catchment surface area in addition to capturing enough rainwater to meet demand.
 Cistern capacity must be sufficient to store enough water to see the system and its users through the longest expected interval without rain.

-Determine What The Captured Water Be Used For
+Determine What the Captured Water Be Used For

 Will you be using the rainwater for irrigation only?
 If so, a rough estimate of demand, supply, and storage capacity may be sufficient.
 On the other hand, if rainwater is intended to be the sole source of water for all indoor and outdoor end uses, a more precise calculation will ensure adequate supply.